Jump straight to Webull! Get real-time market data, analysis tools and $0 commissions.

 AMC Entertainment Inc. is now the largest movie theater chain in the world and just raised $917 million of new equity and debt capital, according to the company’s newest SEC filing.
 Around $500 million of this fundraising came from new common shares issuance.

-Pros to Buying AMC Stock
+Pros of Buying AMC Stock

 Shares of AMC Entertainment soared in early 2021.
 And since December 2020, it has raised more than $900 million in financing.
 AMC CEO Adam Aron said these funds could support the company well into 2021 — despite the financial losses of the pandemic.

-Cons to Buying AMC Stock
+Cons of Buying AMC Stock